Aspiring Doctors Seek Advanced Training In Addiction Medicine

 For example, physicians can learn from a specialist such as Peterson how to provide medication-assisted treatment like buprenorphine.

-Public health leaders have been pushing to get more physicians trained in evidence-based treatment like buprenorphine, which has been shown to reduce the risk of death among people who have recovered from an opioid overdose.
+Public health leaders have been pushing to get more physicians trained in evidence-based treatments like buprenorphine, which has been shown to reduce the risk of death among people who have recovered from an opioid overdose.

 "As we provide more education and more support to primary care physicians, they will feel more comfortable screening and treating for addiction," Peterson says.